Uniminutoarduino/SmartLabsUniminuto-GOLC/README.md

 ###### Fig 1.
 Main feaures of smartlabsuniminuto.

 ## Programming modes
-Searching to expand the scope of students that could use our laboratory, we developed two programming modes.
-The first one is text-based.
+Searching to expand the scope of students that could use our laboratory, we developed two programming modes (text-based, block-based).

+### Text-based programming
 There, the students can program directly in Python Language.
 This mode could be used by students with experience in programming.

+### block-based programming
+There, the students can program using graphcal blocks (Blockly).
+This mode could be used by novice students.